 (ii) any exclusions or limitations on the liability of the insurer to indemnify the insured (other than any excess for which the insurer is not liable on a claim under the policy) otherwise applying under the policy are to be disregarded.

 (3) A term of a policy of insurance that purports to vary or exclude the operation of subsection (2) is void.

-Part 14 — Improvement notices and enforcement orders

-Division 1 — Preliminary

-210. Terms used

-In this Part —

-assessment includes inspection;

-occupier, of premises, includes —

-(a) the owner of the premises; and

-(b) the person in charge of the premises; and

-(c) a person authorised to be present at the premises as an agent of the owner, or of the person in charge, of the premises.

-211. Proceedings for offences: how affected

-(1) The issue of an improvement notice or an enforcement order does not prevent proceedings for an offence under this Act or any other written law being commenced or continued in connection with any matter in respect of which the notice or order was issued.

-(2) However, criminal proceedings (including proceedings under The Criminal Code section 177 or 178) do not lie against a person by reason only that the person has not complied with an improvement notice.
+[Part 14 has not come into operation 2.]